 The aim of this paper is to provide a clearer picture of the nature of power imbalance in client-consultant teams, which has negative consequences for the development and implementation of consultantsâ recommendations, and to outline ways how to avoid such an imbalance in the first instance.

-Nikolova, N, Reihlen, M & Schlapfner, J 2009, 'Client and Consultant Interaction: Capturing Social Practices of professional service production', Scandinavian Journal of Management, vol. 25, no. 3, pp. 289-298.View/Download from: UTS OPUS or Publisher's site
+Nikolova, N, Reihlen, M & Schlapfner, J 2009, 'Client and Consultant Interaction: Capturing Social Practices of professional service production', Scandinavian Journal of Management, vol. 25, no. 3, pp. 289-298.View/Download from: Publisher's site

 Based on the investigation of seven consultancy projects within an international technical consulting firm, we identify three major practices that characterize client-consultant interaction â shaping impressions, problem-solving, and negotiating expectations - and discuss their respective characteristics, activities, and contingencies.
 Our discussion of these practices provides not only a more differentiated picture of client-consultant interaction but also uncovers the critical role that clients play in these practices.